-Last summer, City of DeKalb did a favor for the Housing Authority of the County of DeKalb (HACD) by approving a plan to make a segment of North Sixth Street one-way to relieve the housing authority’s parking problem.
+During the summer of 2021, City of DeKalb did a favor for the Housing Authority of the County of DeKalb (HACD) by approving a plan to make a segment of North Sixth Street one-way to relieve the housing authority’s parking problem.

-So why didn’t HACD use proper channels and procedures?
-In my opinion, it was a flex, a show of clout generated by family and business ties between appointed and elected officers of the housing authority and the city.
+There was no evidence of any parking issue.
+Meeting minutes and requests for information turned up no documentation of HACD’s board tackling anything of the sort.
+It was a flex, a show of clout generated by family and business ties between appointed and elected officers of the housing authority and the city.

-Meanwhile, below is a list of the blog articles published about HACD since early August.
+Meanwhile, below is a list of the blog articles published about HACD since early August 2021.
 There is still no end of material and we’ll keep this listing current with each new post.